Aykahshi/joker_state/lib/src/special_widgets/README-widget-en.md

 ```

 #### Lazy Construction
-When you want to defer the creation of potentially expensive widgets:
+If you want to delay building widgets that might be expensive:

 ```dart
 JokerReveal.lazy(